adhanali/demo-nrf52840-dk/README.md

 ## Unit Tests
 To run an example unit-test for this project run the following:
-`lager testrun --serial-device /dev/ttyACM0 --hexfile _build/unit-tests/test-suites/test-example/test-example.hex`
+`lager testrun --serial-device /dev/ttyACM0 --hexfile _build/unit-tests/test-suites/test-example/test-example.hex --test-runner unity`
 The results of the individual tests will be streamed back to the terminal.

 ## Drone Setup